chesahkalu/azure_administrator/storage.md

             - The jobs can be import or export jobs.
 An `import` job allows you to import data into Azure Blobs or Azure files whereas the `export` job allows data to be exported from Azure Blobs.
 For an import job, you ship drives containing your data.
 When you create an export job, you ship empty drives to an Azure datacenter.
 In each case, you can ship up to 10 disk drives per job.
     - `Blob Versioning`: Blob versioning is a feature of Azure Blob Storage that allows you to keep older versions of blobs when they are updated or deleted.
 You can use blob versioning to recover an earlier version of a blob if it is accidentally modified or deleted. `Object replication` can be used to replicate blobs between storage accounts.
 Before configuring object replication, you must enable `blob versioning for both storage accounts`, and you must enable the `change feed` for the source account.
 The `change feed` is a log of changes to blobs in a storage account.
 The change feed is used by object replication to replicate blobs between storage accounts.

 - **Azure Files**: Managed file shares in the cloud that are accessible via the `Server Message Block (SMB) protocol` and the `Network File System (NFS) protocol`.
-Azure file shares can be mounted concurrently by cloud or on-premises deployments of Windows, macOS, and Linux.
+Azure file shares can be mounted concurrently by cloud or on-premises deployments of `Windows, macOS, and Linux`.
 Azure file shares can also be cached on Windows Servers with Azure File Sync for fast access near where the data is being used.
     - `Azure file shares`: Azure Files provides shared access to files across multiple VMs.
 Any number of Azure virtual machines or roles can mount and access an Azure file share simultaneously.
 When configuring `SMB` Azure file share:
         1. `Open port 445`.
 Azure Files uses the SMB protocol.
 SMB communicates over TCP port 445.
 Be sure port 445 is open.
 Also, make sure your firewall isn't blocking TCP port 445 from the client machine.
         2. `Enable secure transfer`.
 The Secure transfer required setting enhances the security of your storage account by limiting requests to your storage account from secure connections only
         3. `File share snapshot`.
 You can create a snapshot of a file share to capture its state at that moment in time.
 Snapshots are read-only versions of the file share that can be accessed by users and applications.

+        - `SMB` multichannel: SMB multichannel is a feature of the Server Message Block (SMB) protocol that allows file servers to use multiple network connections simultaneously.
+SMB multichannel increases the data throughput of an SMB file server.
+SMB multichannel is enabled by default in Windows Server 2012 and later.
+SMB multichannel is also supported by Azure Files.
+When you enable SMB multichannel, Azure Files uses multiple network connections to transfer data between the file share and the client.
+This increases the data throughput of the file share. `SMB Multichannel is available for premium file shares`.

     - `Azure file soft delete`: Azure Files supports soft delete for file shares.
 When you enable soft delete, you can recover your file share and its contents if they are accidentally deleted.
 Soft delete is a data protection feature that allows you to recover your data when it is erroneously deleted.
 When you delete a file share, the file share is moved to a soft-deleted state.
 You can then recover the file share and its contents within a retention period.